openwrt/packages/net/shadowsocks-libev/README.md

 	local_default		[bypass], forward, checkdst

-Bool option `dst_forward_recentrst` requires iptables/netfilter `recent` match module (`opkg install iptables-mod-conntrack-extra`).
-When enabled, `ss-rules` will setup iptables rules to forward through `ss-redir` those packets whose destination have recently sent to us multiple tcp-rst.

-ss-rules uses kernel ipset mechanism for storing addresses/networks.
-Those ipsets are also part of the API and can be populated by other programs, e.g. dnsmasq with builtin ipset support.
-For more details please read output of `ss-rules --help`
+ss-rules now uses nft set for storing addresses/networks.
+Those set names are also part of the API and can be populated by other programs, e.g. dnsmasq with builtin nft set support

 Note also that `src_ips_xx` and `dst_ips_xx` actually also accepts cidr network representation.
 Option names are retained in its current form for backward compatibility coniderations